 Limit your credit applications

-You should be careful of the number of applications you make.
+You should be careful about the number of applications you make.
 You must avoid making too many credit applications.
-Too much enquiry from the potential lenders about your credit can negatively affect your credit score in Canada.
+Too much inquiry from the potential lenders about your credit can negatively affect your credit score in Canada.
 However, the credit score is not affected if you have queries regarding your own credit report.

 Have a credit history

 Maintaining a good credit score is important and has its benefits.
-By implementing on the above mentioned tips, you can ensure a better credit score in Canada.
+By implementing the above-mentioned tips, you can ensure a better credit score in Canada.